-You can also allow your garden to grow like a meadow, instead of making it always look pristine.
-You can let wildflowers grow in your yard, instead of pulling them out like leaves.
+You can also allow your garden to grow like a meadow, instead of making it always look like pristine astroturf.
+You can let wildflowers grow in your yard, instead of pulling them out like weeds.
 Dandelions and patches of clover are nutritious for rabbits and excellent for them to eat.
-Letting your grass grow longer without mowing can also encourage rabbits to come and forage.
+Letting your grass grow longer without frequent mowing can also encourage rabbits to come and forage.

 Plants to feed rabbits in the winter

 If you’re thinking about wild rabbits in the winter, you’ll want to provide them with woody and twiggy bushes and shrubbery that they’ll be able to eat.
 Some good plants include berry bushes, such as raspberry or blackberry plants.
 Some trees, such as oak, sumac, and dogwood are also good options to give rabbits, especially if they are younger trees.
 Young trees tend to have softer bark, which is more appetizing to rabbits.

 Planting tall evergreens and evergreen bushes is another option that can be beneficial to wild rabbits.
 They can chew on the branches and eat the needles, and these trees and bushes also give rabbits places to hide and take cover during the winter.
 When foliage is more sparse, rabbits have a harder time hiding away from predators, so these trees can give them a little more advantage and give them a better chance of surviving the winter.